Reps probe 24 banks, others over $30bn revenue loss – The Sun Nigeria

 Ndubuisi Orji, Abuja

-The House of Representatives joint Committee on Finance and Banking and Currency is set to grill officials of 24 commercial banks and 14 International Oil Companies (IOCs) over alleged loss of $30 billion revenue due to leakages, during an investigative hearing scheduled to commence on Monday.
+The House of Representatives joint Committee on Finance and Banking and Currency is set to grill officials of 24 commercial banks and 14 International Oil Companies (IOCs) over alleged loss of $30 billion revenue due to leakages, during an investigative hearing scheduled to commence today.

 According to the document, the investigative hearing would be conducted in phases, to enable the joint committee comply with extant COVID -19 protocol.